truenas/documentation/content/Solutions/RemoteAccess.md

 ### Installing ZeroTier on TrueNAS:

-Before you install ZeroTier on TrueNAS, you will need to create an [Network](https://my.zerotier.com/network) via your ZeroTier account.
+Before installing ZeroTier on TrueNAS, create a [Network](https://my.zerotier.com/network) through your ZeroTier account.
 [More Information](https://docs.zerotier.com/start)

 Once your Network has been created, copy the `Network ID` and then you can navigate to the TrueNAS Apps Catalog to install ZeroTier: